ADHD Assessment

 Comorbities

-ADHD is not a standalone disorder.
-According to the Attention Deficit Disorder Association or ADDA, over 50 per cent of people with ADHD also suffer from one or more additional conditions, referred to as a comorbidity.
+ADHD rarely exists in isolation.
+According to the Attention Deficit Disorder Association or ADDA, over 50% of individuals with ADHD also suffer from one or more additional conditions, referred to as a comorbidity.

-As part of your screening, we will be testing our patients for: Anxiety Disorder, Autism, Bipolar Disorder, Borderline Personality Disorder, Depression, Insomnia, Obsessive Compulsive Disorder (OCD), Post Traumatic Stress Disorder (PTSD), Schizophrenia and Substance Use Disorder.
+Our screening encompasses a range of potential co-occurring disorders, including: Anxiety Disorder, Autism, Bipolar Disorder, Borderline Personality Disorder, Depression, Insomnia, Obsessive Compulsive Disorder (OCD), Post Traumatic Stress Disorder (PTSD), Schizophrenia and Substance Use Disorder.

 FAQ